-- Class U2821 ---- Hybrid Forage Sorghum (Hybrid must be named) Exhibit to consist of the entire plant; no roots.
-Class U2822 ---- Forage Sorghum other than Hybrid (Variety must be named) Exhibit - Class U2822 ---- Forage Sorghum other than Hybrid (Variety must be named) Exhibit to consist of the entire plant; no roots. - Class U2823 ---- Wheat.
+Class U2821 ---- Hybrid Forage Sorghum (Hybrid must be named) Exhibit to consist of the entire plant; no roots.

+Class U2822 ---- Forage Sorghum other than Hybrid (Variety must be named) Exhibit to consist of the entire plant; no roots.

+Class U2823 ---- Wheat.
 Variety must be named.
 Exhibit to consist of one gallon sample.
 No preference given to handpicked samples.